EDCD/EDMarketConnector/README.md

 * saves station commodity market prices to files on your computer that you can load into trading tools such as [Trade Dangerous](https://bitbucket.org/kfsone/tradedangerous/wiki/Home), [Inara](http://inara.cz), [mEDI's Elite Tools](https://github.com/mEDI-S/mEDI_s-Elite-Tools), etc.
 * saves a record of your ship loadout to files on your computer that you can load into outfitting tools such as [E:D&nbsp;Shipyard](http://www.edshipyard.com), [Coriolis](http://coriolis.io) or [Elite Trade Net](http://etn.io/).
 * sends your Cmdr's details, ship details, materials and flight log to [Elite:&nbsp;Dangerous Star Map](http://www.edsm.net/).
+* sends your Cmdr's details, ship details, materials and flight log to [Inara](https://inara.cz).

 You can run the app on the same machine on which you're running Elite: Dangerous or on another machine connected via a network share.